BrentPease1/pease-lab/content/authors/brentpease/_index.md

 highlight_name: false
 ---

-Brent Pease is an assistant professor in the Forestry Program at Southern Illinois University.
+Dr. Brent Pease is an assistant professor in the Forestry Program at Southern Illinois University.
 His research interests include spatial ecology and landscape ecology, where he addresses a diverse set of applied issues in wildlife conservation and management.
 To address these issues, his research uses observational and experimental fieldwork with quantitative modeling and spatial analysis.
-Outside of work, Brent enjoys family camping trips, hiking, bird watching, running, and cycling.
+Outside of work, Brent enjoys family camping trips, hiking, bird watching, mountain biking, and playing and listening to music.